AdobeDocs/commerce-merchant-services.en/help/product-recommendations/events.md

 ## Healthcare customers

 If you are a healthcare customer and you installed the [Data Services HIPAA extension](../data-connection/hipaa-readiness.md#installation), which is part of the [Data Connection](../data-connection/overview.md) extension, storefront event data that is used by [!DNL Product Recommendations] is no longer captured.
 This is because storefront event data is generated client-side.
-If you want to continue to capture and send storefront event data, you can re-enable event collection for [!DNL Product Recommendations].
+To continue to capturing and sending storefront event data, re-enable event collection for [!DNL Product Recommendations].
 See [general configuration](https://experienceleague.adobe.com/en/docs/commerce-admin/config/general/general.html#data-services) to learn more.

 ## Data types and events